VitalyVorobyev/calibration/doc/dataset_schemas.md

 ## Runtime Validation

-`calib::planar::validate_planar_dataset` performs lightweight structural checks before the data is consumed.  `load_planar_observations` automatically invokes validation and reports human-readable error messages when the dataset is malformed.
+`calib::planar::validate_planar_dataset` performs lightweight structural checks before the data is consumed.  `load_planar_dataset` automatically invokes validation and reports human-readable error messages when the dataset is malformed.
 The helper understands both the new schema and legacy input via the conversion utility.